JStrebeyko/cogsci-ma-thesis/progress.md

 ### 12.11

-read two most relevant articles, inc. the wiki npov / llm article (too relevant to postpone) investigate the edits quantitatively: get number per date and plot, reach to article content before / after seek vector-based methods?
+investigate the edits quantitatively: get number per date and plot, reach to article content before / after read two most relevant articles, inc. the wiki npov / llm article (too relevant to postpone)

-prepare for wednesday
-setup pipeline with ollama and a notebook;

-#### before the wednesday meeting

-- consider questions and "presentation" flow, what I want to show (not necessarily slides etc)
-- get the suggested questions

-- [ ] start working on a dataset
+- early results: LLMs are very bad at detecting biased text (~61%, a little more than a coinflip) prepared a little presentation for tomorrow

+### 13.11

+meet with PP. The [notes are here](./reachout/13.11.md) (in PL)

+important possible shortcomings of the current direction:

+- seeking intention, which is classically very difficult;
+- seems like a pretty complex expertise knowledge is needed, something LLMs out of the box do not have, and which would be necessary for zero / few shot.
+- to fine-tune we would need few tousands labeled examples. the endavour would necessitate countless hours and shouldn't be performed by a single person by definition
+- PP pretty optimistic about the pivot, modelling the "heatmap" of the most commonly changes parts of the article